Professor: Jim Brown

 - Work constructively with local high school students to address the public challenges of sustainability in our digital lives.

-- Greening the Media, Maxwell and Miller
+- Greening the Media, Maxwell and Miller (available at bookstore)

 Other readings will be posted to Sakai as PDFs